strangergwenn/UnrealUpdater/README.md

 UnrealUpdater
 =============

-A C++ updater for UDK games, built with Qt4.
+A C++ updater for UE4 games, built with Qt5.

 Overview
 --------

-UUpdater is a lightweight updater software, built with Qt5, to deploy your Unreal Engine game simply over anonymous FTP.
+Unreal Updater is a lightweight updater software, built with Qt5, to deploy your Unreal Engine game simply over anonymous FTP.
 It was developped for the free FPS [DeepVoid](http://deepvoid.eu/ "DeepVoid") and the space sim [Helium Rain](http://helium-rain.com), and is now available for everyone to use.
 When launched on client, it will download the game, check its consistency and install the UE4 redistributables before running the game.

 Right now, no major deployment has been made and the tool is still in development, use at your own risks.